thau0x01/strong-frida-pipeline/README.md

-# StrongR-Frida Build Pipeline for Android
+# Strong-Frida Build Pipeline for Android

 Follow [FRIDA](https://github.com/frida/frida) upstream to automatic patch and build an anti-detection version of frida-server for android.